 Broad Leaf Local Beer

 For much of the brewery’s history, the building housed most of the brewing operations.
-In the summer of 2019, the Spauldings opened Broad Leaf Local Beer in Kentwood.
+In the summer of 2019, the Spauldings opened Broad Leaf Brewery + Spirits in Kentwood.
 Broad Leaf gives the company’s brewers more freedom to explore beers beyond the Belgian-style heavy portfolio.
 In 2022, they opened a second Broad Leaf location on the West Side.
 In addition to craft beer, both Broad Leaf locations have a food menu and serve cocktails, including several non-alcoholic options.

-Discover more about Brewery Vivant on this episode of Beer City Eats, where host Adrian Butler interviews the Spauldings.
+Check out Brewery Vivant on this episode of Beer City Eats, with host Adrian Butler.